aicheye/aicheye/README.md

 Incoming Hons.
 Software Engineering @UWaterloo 🪿🩷💜

 Passionate about competitive programming, robotics, and sustainable urbanism.
-My dream job is at the intersection of environmental issues and computer science.

 <!--
 **aicheye/aicheye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.